 top of page

-Douglas is an accomplished theatre-maker and cultural leader.
+Douglas Rintoul is an accomplished theatre-maker.
 He studied Drama & Theatre Arts at the University of Birmingham, received a bursary on the Regional Theatre Young Director Scheme, and was invited to join the Royal National Theatre Studio Young Directors' Programme.

-Growing up on a council estate in a family that seldom attended the theatre greatly influenced his work and the organisations he chooses to lead.
+Growing up on a council estate in a family that didn’t attend the theatre greatly influenced his work and the kinds of stories he tells.
 Encouraged by passionate drama teachers during his state education, he pursued higher education and a career in theatre.
-Since then, he has directed a wide range of productions, including musicals, opera, large-scale community shows, contemporary drama, classics, and original pieces.
+Since then, he has directed a wide range of productions, including musicals, opera, large-scale community shows, contemporary drama, classics, pantomimes, and original pieces.
 His productions are known for being accessible and moving, often highlighting voices from the fringes of society.
 His work demonstrates his commitment to creating theatre that is inclusive, thought-provoking, and emotionally engaging.

-Douglas's work has been showcased across the UK and internationally, at venues such as Barbican London, Hackney Empire, Trafalgar Studios, Theatre503, New Diorama, Vault Festival, Unicorn Theatre, Salisbury Playhouse, Watermill Theatre, Dundee Rep., Derby Theatre, Hull Truck Theatre, New Wolsey Theatre, Queen's Theatre Hornchurch, Pitlochry Festival Theatre, Northern Stage, Yvonne Arnaud, Theatre Royal Bury St. Edmunds, and Les Théâtres de la Ville de Luxembourg.
+Douglas’s work has been showcased across the UK and internationally, at venues such as Barbican London, Hackney Empire, Hampstead Theatre, Trafalgar Studios, Theatre503, New Diorama, Vault Festival, Unicorn Theatre, Salisbury Playhouse, Watermill Theatre, Dundee Rep., Derby Theatre, Hull Truck Theatre, New Wolsey Theatre, Queen’s Theatre Hornchurch, Pitlochry Festival Theatre, Northern Stage, Yvonne Arnaud, Theatre Royal Bury St. Edmunds, Theatre by the Lake, and Les Théâtres de la Ville de Luxembourg.

 Douglas has directed and taught at institutions such as Complicité, LAMDA, Guildhall School of Music & Drama, Mountview, Royal Welsh College of Music & Drama, University of North London, University of Hyderabad, and Royal Central School of Speech & Drama.